First-Peoples-Cultural-Council/maps/README.md

 You can visit the Django admin at `http://localhost/admin`.
 The username is `admin`, password is `pass`.

+## Contributing

+To work on a feature locally, we suggest restoring a database dump.

 ## Features

 -   Fully Dockerized, and configured with docker-compose